AreebSiddiqui/Udacity-flashcards/README.md

 # Mobile Flash Cards

-This project is bootstraped with expo, it was Udacity's second project in React Nano Degree program.
+This project is bootstraped with expo, it was Udacity's third project in React Nano Degree program.

 # A walk trough